wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-10.&emsp;The calm being of God’s Kingdom, which [calm being] in your sane mind is perfectly conscious, is ruthlessly banished from the part of the mind the ego rules.
+10. The calm being of God’s Kingdom, which [calm being] in your sane mind is perfectly conscious, is ruthlessly banished from the part of the mind the ego rules.
 <sup>2</sup>The ego is desperate because it [the ego] opposes literally invincible odds, whether you are asleep or awake.
 <sup>3</sup>Consider how much vigilance you have been willing to exert to protect your ego, and how little [vigilance] to protect your right mind.
 <sup>4</sup>Who but the insane would undertake to believe what is not true, and then protect this belief [in what is not true] at the cost of truth?

 #### substituted

-10.&emsp;The calm being of God’s Kingdom, calm being in your sane mind is perfectly conscious, calm being is ruthlessly banished from the part of the mind the ego rules.
+10. The calm being of God’s Kingdom, calm being in your sane mind is perfectly conscious, calm being is ruthlessly banished from the part of the mind the ego rules.
 <sup>2</sup>The ego is desperate because the ego opposes literally invincible odds, whether you are asleep or awake.
 <sup>3</sup>Consider how much vigilance you have been willing to exert to protect your ego, and how little vigilance to protect your right mind.
 <sup>4</sup>Who but the insane would undertake to believe what is not true, and then protect this belief in what is not true at the cost of truth?